c0deZ3R0/go-sync-kit/README.md

 # go-sync-kit

+> **⚠️ DISCLAIMER:** This library is under active development and has not been thoroughly tested in production environments.
+Use with caution in production systems.
+We recommend thorough testing in staging environments before deploying to production.
+Contributions, bug reports, and production feedback are welcome!

 Tiny, composable building blocks for **event sync** in Go.

 - ✅ Simple mental model: **Node → Store + Transport (+ Resolver)**